 We have covered numerous advantages to implementing waste management improvements in our blogs such as:

 – Commingled recycling: why a commingled bin is key to recycling

 – Recycling cardboard: how to get low cost, convenient collections

 – Organic waste solutions: smart food waste management for businesses

 Is glass recyclable?
 How glass recycling can help cafes and restaurants

 The worst case scenario for disposing of this glass would be through general waste as it would be a real waste to simply throw a valuable commodity such as glass away.
-In addition, it will also increase your requirements for general waste bins (which tend to be more expensive) and the weight of your bins (which will increase your costs, because general waste prices are often based on weight of the bin).
-See our blog on bin sizes Australia.
+In addition, it will also increase your requirements for general waste bins (which tend to be more expensive) and the weight of your bins (which will increase your costs, because general waste prices are often based on the weight of the bin).
+See our blog on bin sizes in Australia.

 Check out our blog on the importance of secure waste disposal to combat ocean pollution.